 other tanks to your airhead; SEATS....etc....:::

-Many a time someone wants to install a fuel tank or seat or both that is not the original version.
-There is often confusion on what fits what, and what the PROBLEMS are, if any, when fitting some other tank or seat
+Often someone wants to install a fuel tank or seat or both that is not the original version.
+There is often confusion on what fits what, & what the PROBLEMS are, if any, when fitting some other tank or seat.

 There were a number of various /5 tanks; see much further below.